-Marino said she was 21 and volunteering in prison ministry when she first heard Prejean speak about the consistent life ethic.
-In her own work in the church, Marino has seen this firsthand, noting that the church has "always celebrated and upheld life and dignity of all persons."
+Marino said she was 21 and volunteering in prison ministry when she first heard Sister Prejean speak about the consistent life ethic.

+And in her own work in the church, Marino has seen this firsthand, noting that the church has "always celebrated and upheld life and dignity of all persons."

-"We haven't always given correct witness to this, but that is our teaching," she said, noting that Catholics have spoken out against abortion, domestic violence, gun violence and the death penalty.
+"We haven't always given correct witness to this, but that is our teaching," she said, noting that Catholics have spoken out against violence of abortion, domestic violence, gun violence and the death penalty.

-Prejean emphasized in the panel discussion that "pro-life sounds like pro-innocentlife," but it needs to encompass all life, even lives of those guilty of crimes.
+Sister Prejean is very clear on this point, emphasizing in the panel discussion that "pro-life sounds like pro-innocent life" but it needs to encompass all life, even lives of those guilty of crimes.